cyberstalkers/MSBA/MLAIF/README.md

-Personal assignments for the course on machine learning and artificial intelligence in finance.
+Individual assignments for the course on machine learning and artificial intelligence in finance.